 Both your company name and booth number make it easier for customers to find you, so it's to your advantage to display both.

 There also may be rules regarding the types of signs that are allowed.
-There may be specific materials (like vinyl) that may not be used in your signs, and there may be limits to the size of signs you may display.
+Sometimes specific materials (like vinyl) are not allowed to be used in your signs, and there may be limits to the size of signs you may display.

 11. Promotions and Discounts